AndrDm/blog/content/museum/xray_discovery/xray_discovery.md

   - x-ray
 draft: false
 ---
-I was very curious about the very first appearances of the X-ray discovery published in *Science Magazine*, and it seems to be found in the archives.
+I was a very curious about the very first appearances of the X-ray discovery published in *Science Magazine*, and it seems to be found in the archives.
 <!--more-->

 On [8 November 1895](https://en.wikipedia.org/wiki/1895#October–December), German physics professor [Wilhelm Röntgen](https://en.wikipedia.org/wiki/Wilhelm_Röntgen) stumbled on X-rays while experimenting with Lenard tubes and [Crookes tubes](https://en.wikipedia.org/wiki/Crookes_tube) and began studying them.
 He wrote an initial report "On a new kind of ray: A preliminary communication" and on 28 December 1895, submitted it to [Würzburg](https://en.wikipedia.org/wiki/Würzburg)'s Physical-Medical Society journal.[[18\]](https://en.wikipedia.org/wiki/X-ray#cite_note-18) This was the first paper written on X-rays.
 Röntgen referred to the radiation as "X", to indicate that it was an unknown type of radiation.